Fine Tuning Connectivity While Traveling

 When All Else Fails

-Unfortunately, there may be some stops in your travels, where no matter what you do, or how much fancy equipment you have, you can't get a usable connection.
-Know what your options are just such situations.
+Unfortunately, there may be some RV stops in your travels, where no matter how much fine tuning you do, or how much fancy mobile internet equipment you have, you can't get a usable connection.
+Know what your options are in these situations.

 Will you need to bail on this location entirely, or can you adapt to poor or no connectivity?